GothenburgBitFactory/tw.org/content/support/faq.md

 I am looking to create a custom report that lists all pending tasks without a project and the single most urgent from each project.

 The report you describe is not possible as a single custom report because it combines multiple independent filters.
-It could be done as a series of separate reports (one for the project-less, one for each project), but that\'s not convenient.
+It could be done as a series of separate reports (one for the project-less, one for each project), but that's not convenient.

 What would be better is to instead write a script that automates all this, pulling together a list of task UUIDs and presenting one result report.
 Like this:

 <https://taskwarrior.org/download/gtdnext.sh>

-It\'s a bash script, and easily modifiable.
+It's a bash script, and easily modifiable.

 ### Q: Why have attribute modifiers (`urgency.over:10`) rather than the more readable and algebraic form (`urgency>10`)?